 Your Poble Espanyol ticket includes a free pass to the Fran Daurel Museum of Contemporary Art.

-There is also a notable ceramics collection holding 20 original Picassos.
+There is also a notable private collection of ceramics with 20 original Picassos.

 With a rotating calendar of activities from storytelling to art workshops to the great detective/mystery game in called Gymkhana.